ietf-homenet-wg/ietf-homenet-hna/draft-ietf-homenet-front-end-naming-delegation.md

 The HNA builds the Public Homenet Zone based on information retrieved from the DM (see {{sec-ctrl-messages}}).

-The information includes at least names and IP addresses of the Public Authoritative Name Servers.
+The information that the HNA needs to build its zone is retrieve by using DNS queries using the Control Channel.
+The HNA needs the names and IP addresses of the Public Authoritative  Name Servers in order to form the NS records for the zone.
-In term of RRset information this includes:
+(All contents of the zone must be created by the HNA, because it is DNSSEC signed)

-* the MNAME of the SOA,
+In addition, the HNA needs to know what to put into the MNAME of the SOA, and only the DOI knows what to put there.
-* the NS and associated A and AAA RRsets of the name servers.

-The DM MAY also provide operational parameters such as other fields of SOA (SERIAL, RNAME, REFRESH, RETRY, EXPIRE and MINIMUM).
+The DM MUST also provide useful operational parameters such as other fields of SOA (SERIAL, RNAME, REFRESH, RETRY, EXPIRE and MINIMUM), however, the HNA is free to override these values based upon local configuration.
+For instance, an HNA might want to change these values if it thinks that a renumbering event if approaching.

 As the information is necessary for the HNA to proceed and the information is associated with the DM, this information exchange is mandatory.

+The HNA then perhaps and DNS Update operation to the DOI, updating the DOI with an NS, DS, A and AAAA records.
+These indicates where its Synchronization Channel is.
+The DOI does not publish this NS record, but uses it to perform zone transfers.

 ## Information to build the DNSSEC chain of trust {#sec-chain-of-trust}